wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-opendistro-server.rst

 3 - Running the playbook
 ------------------------

 It seems that we are ready to run the playbook and start the installation, but some of the operations we will perform on the remote systems will need sudo permissions.
-We can solve this in several ways, opting to enter the password when Ansible requests it.
-To contemplate other options we consult the option `become <https://docs.ansible.com/ansible/latest/user_guide/become.html#id1>`_ (to avoid entering passwords one by one).
+We can solve this in several ways, such as entering the password when Ansible requests it.
+To contemplate other options, we can consult the option `become <https://docs.ansible.com/ansible/latest/user_guide/become.html#id1>`_ (to avoid entering passwords one by one).

 3.1 - Let's launch the playbook run.